tucats/gopackages/compiler/README.md

 ## function
 The `function` statement defines a function.
-This must have a name which is a valid symbol, and an argument list.
-The argument list is a list of names which become local variables in the running function containing the arguments from the caller.
-After the (possibly empty) argument list you must specify the type.
+This must have a name which is a valid symbol, followed by an argument list.
+The argument list is a list of names which become local variables in the running function, containing the arguments from the caller.
+After the (possibly empty)  argument list you must specify the type of the function's return value.
 This can be one of the base types (`int`, `float`, `string`, or `bool`).
 It can also be `[]` which denotes a return of an array type, or `{}` which denotes the return of a `struct` type.
 Finally, the type can be `any` which means any